Hi.

 • After selecting a statement, participants were provided with information about their chosen topic.

-3. Finally, participants completed the post-experiment survey, which collected information on the reasons for their statement selection, their attitudes toward meat, their willingness to reduce the amount of meat they eat, and whether they learned anything new.
+3. Finally, participants completed the post-experiment survey, which collected information on the reasons for their statement selection, their attitudes toward meat, their willingness to reduce their meat intake, and whether they learned anything new.

 Key Results

-32% of participants agreed that “meat production is harmful to the environment,” while 29% disagreed, and 40% neither agreed nor disagreed.
-26% of participants agreed that “meat production is beneficial to the environment,” while 26% disagreed, and 48% neither agreed nor disagreed.
+• 32% of participants agreed that “meat production is harmful to the environment,” 26% agreed that “meat production is beneficial to the environment,” and 34% agreed that “meat-rich diets increase the risk of disease.”

 Sushi Bowl